nstratos/mdt/README.md

     | e   | language voice       |
     | d   | language thought     |

-    Use a newline after each logged occurence.
+    Use a newline after each logged occurrence.

 7. Program stops after running time has passed, or when stopped by user pressing Stop button.